How To Ace The Columbia Business School Interview

 Who Will be Interviewed

-Given the large size of the applicant pool, the Columbia Business School interview process is extensive.
+Given the large applicant pool, the Columbia Business School interview process is extensive.
 Interviews are the second stage of Columbia’s application process.
-All applications are screened by at least two members of the admissions committee.
+At least two members of the admissions committee screen all applications.

 This is when the admissions committee reviews the documents you provided during the initial application, including your resume, transcripts, essays, and letters of recommendation.
 If the admissions officers like what they read in your application, you will be invited to an interview.